aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 ## Other Functions

 There are scales on the rule to calculate “image speed” arising from forward aircraft speed.

-There are scales to calculate the shutter interval to obtain aerial photos with a 60% overlap for stereoscopic analysis.
+After aligning the MPH mark with the Representative Fraction, setting the cursor to the “Ground Speed” will show the image speed in Inches Per Second.

 The manual also discusses functions valuable for **planning** aerial reconnaissance flights.
 The Aerial Photo rule can be used to determine how many exposures are required to survey a given area, the required altitude to photograph an object of a given ground size at a desired image size, and a minimum altitude given a flight speed and requirement for 60% image overlap on a given size of film.

-A 60% overlap in adjacent photos was used to produce stereoscopic aerial views.
+A 60% overlap in adjacent photos produces stereoscopic aerial views.

 ## Rule Orientation